DEF-Community/pins-docs/docs/about/goals/education.md

 Our hope is to work with [partners.md](../support/partners.md "mention") and leverage the [Broken link](broken-reference "mention") opportunities already available to connect people with a desire to do so to areas of the project where they can practice.
 In our experience it is much easier to learn when you have a problem to which those new concepts can be applied, and this project is hopefully one that will inspire people to take a leap and challenge themselves.

-{% hint style="info" %}
+!!! info
 	If you like this idea and want to get involved, please check out the various sub-elements in the [Broken link](broken-reference "mention") section and feel free to [contact-us.md](../contact-us.md "mention") as well!
-{% endhint %}